mjoblin/vibin/README.md

 The following assumes you already have Python 3.10 (or higher) and Git installed.

+> Note: Currently Python 3.12 is the highest version of Python supported.
+Python 3.13 or higher
+>   will produce an error during installation due to dependency conflicts (between `upnpclient`
+>   and `lxml`).

 ### 1. Install `vibin`

 #### Mac, Linux